Sof0-0/Sof0-0.github.io/README.md

 *Romina Mahinpei\*, Sofiia Druchyna\*, Xinran Bi\** \
 ![ML/AI Badge](https://img.shields.io/badge/ML/AI-yellow) ![HCI Badge](https://img.shields.io/badge/HCI-silver)
 ![Computer Science Education](https://img.shields.io/badge/Computer%20Science%20Education-red)
-- Poster presented at iRAISE Workshop as a part of AAAI 2025 Conference.
+- Poster presented at iRAISE Workshop as a part of AAAI 2025 Conference in Philadelphia, PA.
 - Explored the integration of interactive theorem provers (ITPs) into undergraduate proof-based Computer Science (CS) courses at Princeton University, emphasizing the importance of addressing stakeholder challenges and needs (CHANE) before implementing AI solutions.
 We highlight both the potential and limitations of ITPs, advocating for a human-centered approach to responsibly integrate AI tools into education, which can serve as a model for diverse educational contexts.